Karxem/collector-of-eternity/README.md

 Go got similiar benchmarks to compiled languages like C or C++, but has the simplicity of a garbage collected language.

-# Composition over Inheritance
-There are no classes in go and you can say, that there is no inheritance concept in either.
-Go uses a concept called composition where a struct is used to form other objects.

 ## Running the Game

 ### Prerequisites